 BA, Ohio Wesleyan University; MS, Ph.D., University of Florida

 I am a computational biologist with a focused interest in the development of modern statistical tools for comparative molecular dynamic simulation applied to the function and evolution of proteins and their interactions with other molecules in the cell.
 I am also broadly interested in the evolution of complex and stochastic biophysical process, across all scales, from the molecular to the ecological.
-For more information please visit our software project website.
+For more information please visit my projects website.

 In the News